Maniesh-Neupane/CarRental-Portal/README.md

 Installation Process

 1. Install XAMPP or WAMP
-   Download and install XAMPP or WAMP on your system.
-These tools will provide the necessary Apache server and MySQL database.
+   Download and install XAMPP or WAMP.

 2. Download the Project
-   - Download the zip file of the project or clone the repository using the following command: git clone https://github.com/Maniesh-Neupane/CarRental-Portal.git
+   - Download the zip file of the project or clone the repository using the following command:
+   -
+     git clone https://github.com/Maniesh-Neupane/CarRental-Portal.git

 3. Move the Project Files
    - Copy or move the project files into the htdocs folder inside the XAMPP installation directory (e.g., xampp/htdocs/).

 4. Start Apache and MySQL
-   - Open XAMPP and start the Apache and MySQL modules.
+   - Open XAMPP and start the Apache and MySQL

 5. Setup the Database
    - Open your browser and go to http://localhost/phpmyadmin.